joost-morsink/FF-admin-module/doc/arch/overview.md

 * administer donations and (chosen) charities;

-* display statistics about investment results and actual transfers to charity.
+* display statistics about investment results and actual transfers to charity;

+* keep track of individual donors and donations.

+This database contains some personal data, all of which is entered by the donor.
+The website should have measures in place to comply with the GDPR.

 ### Offline database